Extra-heavy stainless steel won't bend or break. 18-inch handle and smooth finish for ease of use.

 Made of plastic, which some don't prefer.

-Solid stainless steel w/a wide top to fit almost any foot.
+Solid stainless steel with a wide top to fit almost any foot.
 Classic, double-sided design w/precise angle for easy shoe placement.
 Compact size.

 At 7.5 inches, it's not ideal for boots.
 You have to sit to use it.